 Candidates must complete a minimum of 12 semester courses (48 credits).
 Requirements in quantitative methods and micro- and macroeconomic theory are the same as those for the MA in Economics.

 The MAEP requires:

 - Two management core courses

-- Two fields, each consisting of two appropriate courses selected from the economics MA offerings in the Graduate School of Arts & Sciences (GRS) and the MBA offerings in the School of Management (SMG) Possible fields include:
+- Two fields, each consisting of two appropriate courses selected from the economics MA offerings in the Graduate School of Arts & Sciences (GRS) and the MBA offerings in the Questrom School of Business.
+Possible fields include:

 - Economic Development